HL7/davinci-pct/input/pagecontent/formal_specification.md

 #### Summary
 NOTE FHIR uses a pair of resources called Claim and EOB for multiple purposes - they are used for actual claim submission, but they are also used for managing prior authorizations and pre-determinations.
 These are distinguished by the Claim.use code.
 All references to Claim and EOB in this implementation guide are using it for the Advanced Explanation of Benefits (AEOB) purpose.

 The primary interaction supported by this implementation guide is submitting an AEOB request and receiving back a response.
-To perform this, a [PCTBundle](StructureDefinition-davinci-pct-request-bundle.html) resource is constructed by the client (e.g., EHR) system.
+To perform this, a [PCTBundle](StructureDefinition-davinci-pct-request-bundle.html) resource is constructed by the client (e.g., Billing Management System) system.
 That Bundle will contain a [GFE](StructureDefinition-davinci-pct-gfe.html) resource (which FHIR uses to submit AEOB requests).

 TODO - PCT Bundle Content graphic